-Local Curriculum Approval Processes: Review, Evaluate, and Improve approval process that takes longer than one primary term of approximately three months may unnecessarily delay the availability of new curriculum to students.
+OVER 77% OF RESPONDENTS TO THE ASCCC Spring 2015 survey on Curriculum Efficiency and Communication stated that the typical time for approval of curriculum is six months or less, from submission to the curriculum committee to approval by the governing board (Appendix A).
+However, six months encompasses most of the academic year, and any approval process that takes longer than one primary term2 of approximately three months may unnecessarily delay the availability of new curriculum to students.
 Ideally, as a rule of thumb, local senates should strive for an approval process that allows curriculum proposals submitted to the curriculum committee for approval at the beginning of a primary term to be submitted for action by the governing board by the end of that same term.
-This practice should allow the new curriculum to be published in the next edition of the college catalog and enable timely scheduling of newly approved courses.
+This practice should allow the new curriculum to be published in the next edition of the college catalog and enable timely scheduling of newly approved courses.3